Jacksonville Express: History

 The Jacksonville Sharks were a professional American football team based in Jacksonville, Florida which competed in the 1974 WFL season.
 The Sharks folded during that season due to financial difficulties.
 The WFL returned to Jacksonville the following season with the Jacksonville Express.
 While head coach Charlie Tate and a few players returned from the Sharks, the Express had new owners (local businessman Earl Knabb along with several minor partners) and a mostly new front office staff.
 The team's biggest player acquisitions were quarterback George Mira, who had been co-MVP of the 1974 WFL championship game with Birmingham and had been a college All-American with the in-state Miami Hurricanes, and Tommy Reamon, who had led the WFL in rushing in 1974 with the Florida Blazers.
+Paul Orndorff, later a famed professional wrestler, was briefly on the Express roster.

 The new ownership group sought to be much more frugal than the free-spending Sharks had been.
 One notable example of this was that while the Sharks' headquarters had been located in a large suite atop a skyscraper in downtown Jacksonville, the offices of the Express were located in a mall in the basement of a hotel.
 Accordingly, the franchise was able to meet its financial obligations throughout its short existence.
 However, the WFL had lost their television contract right before the 1975 season, putting the entire league in serious financial difficulty.
 The Express had compiled a 6–5 record when the WFL folded in October 1975, 11 games into a planned 20-game schedule.